Bachelor of Science in Nursing | BSN Nursing Degree

 The Bachelor of Science in Nursing (BSN) degree includes a liberal arts foundation and a nursing curriculum that enables graduates to realize their own potential as individual citizens and healthcare practitioners.
 The program prepares students to excel on the NCLEX-RN licensure exam: in the 2017-18 academic year, the first-time pass rate for UMHB nursing graduates was 95.8%.

-The baccalaureate degree program in nursing, master’s degree program in nursing, and Post-graduate APRN certificate program at the University of Mary Hardin-Baylor is accredited by the Commission on Collegiate Nursing Education (http://www.ccneaccreditation.org).
+The baccalaureate degree in nursing program, master’s degree in nursing program, and Post-graduate APRN certificate program at the University of Mary Hardin-Baylor is accredited by the Commission on Collegiate Nursing Education (https://www.ccneaccreditation.org).

 I hope to start my career in an accomplished new-grad program and become one of the best in my field.